What is an Electric Circuit? Types of Circuits, Network & Parts Of Circuit

 Parallel Circuit

-In this circuits, all the electrical elements (Voltage or Current sources, inductors, capacitors, resistors etc) are connected in parallel i.e. There are many paths for traveling electricity and the minimum branches in this circuit are two.
+In this circuits, all the electrical elements (Voltage and Current sources, inductors, capacitors, resistors etc) are connected in parallel i.e. There are many paths for traveling electricity and the minimum branches in this circuit are two.

 Series-Parallel Circuit

 If circuit elements are series connected in some parts and parallel in others, that would be a series-parallel circuit.
-In other words, this is a combination of series and parallel circuits.Star-Delta Circuits
+In other words, this is a combination of series, parallel and series-parallel circuits.

 Following are more derived circuits of the Series, parallel, and Series-parallel circuits

-- Pure Resistive Circuit
+• Pure Resistive Circuit

-- Pure Inductive Circuit
+• Pure Inductive Circuit

-- Pure Capacitive Circuit
+• Pure Capacitive Circuit

-- Resistive, Inductive Circuit i.e. RL Circuit
+• Resistive, Inductive Circuit i.e. RL Circuit

-- Resistive, Capacitive Circuit i.e. RC Circuit
+• Resistive, Capacitive Circuit i.e. RC Circuit

-- Capacitive, Inductive Circuits i.e. LC Circuits
+• Capacitive, Inductive Circuits i.e. LC Circuits

-- Resistive, Inductive, Capacitive Circuit RLC Circuit
+• Resistive, Inductive, Capacitive Circuit i.e. RLC Circuit

 These all circuits are shown in fig below.